-1. PLAYING GROUND, GOAL AND BEHIND POSTS, ETC.
+1. PLAYING GROUND, GOAL AND BEHIND POSTS, Etc.

-- (a) The playing ground shall be oval in shape, between 150 and 200 yards in length from goal to goal, and between 120 and 170 yards in width, measured equally from the centre of a circle ten feet in diameter, marked in white, in the centre of the ground.
+- (a) The playing ground shall be oval in shape, between 150 and 200 yards in length from goal to goal and between 120 and 170 yards in width, measured equally from the centre of a circle 10 feet in diameter, marked in white, in the centre of the ground.
 A line, known as the boundary line, shall mark the boundary.
-(See plan.) - (b) Two goal posts, seven yards apart and not less than twenty feet in height, shall be placed at each end of the playing ground.
-Behind posts shall be placed at a distance of seven yards from each goal post, and in a straight line with them. - (c) The line between the goal posts shall be called the goal line, and the lines between the goal and behind posts shall be called the behind lines. - (d) Two straight lines shall be drawn at right angles to the goal line for a distance of ten yards from each goal post.
+(See plan.). - (b) Two goal posts, seven yards apart and not less than 20 feet in height, shall be placed at each end of the playing ground.
+Behind posts shall be placed at a distance of seven yards from each goal post and in a straight line with them. - (c) The line between the goal posts shall be called the goal line, and the lines between the goal and behind posts shall be called the behind lines. - (d) Two straight lines shall be drawn at right angles to the goal line for a distance of 10 yards from each goal post.
 The outer ends of these lines shall be connected by another straight line.
 These lines shall be marked in white and known as the kick-off lines.

-2. THE BALL.
+2. THE BALL

-- (a) The standard size of footballs shall conform as far as possible to the specifications of 22 /4 inches by 29 /2, inches, and of the shape approved by the Australian National Football Council.
-The ball shall be 16 ounces to 17 ounces in weight. - (b) In the absence of arrangements, the home team shall provide the ball for the game, giving the visitors the choice of two new balls.
-Unless the captains agree to a change, the same ball shall be used throughout a game.
+(a) Footballs shall conform as far as possible to the standard size of 22 3⁄4 inches by 29 1⁄2 inches and to the shape approved by the Australian National Football Council and shall be 16 ounces to 17 ounces in weight. (b) In the absence of other arrangements, the home team shall provide the ball for the match, giving the visiting team the choice of two new balls.
+Unless the captains agree to a change, the same ball shall be used throughout a match.

-3. TEAMS.
+3. TEAMS

-- (a) Teams shall consist of twenty named players, not more than 18 of whom shall take part in a match at any one time. - (b) The 19th and 20th men shall be reserves, available for use at the discretion of the captain as substitute players at any time during the match, but no player shall return to the field after having once been replaced. - (c) The 19th or 20th man shall not enter the playing arena until the man he is to replace is outside the boundary line. - (d) The field umpire shall at the request of either captain stop the game and call the players into line for the purpose of counting them.
-If a team is detected playing more than the number arranged for, or if a player returns to the field after having been replaced, all points scored by such team at that stage of the game shall be annulled. - (e) A team which commences play with fewer than eighteen men shall be allowed to complete its number at any stage of the game from the players named.

-(f) The controlling body in any State may grant authority to junior or country bodies to reduce the number of players who shall take part in a match, such teams to consist of not less than 15 players.
+- (a) Teams shall consist of 20 named players, not more than 18 of whom shall take part in a match at any one time. - (b) The 19th and 20th men shall be reserves, available for use at the discretion of the captain as substitute players at any time during the match, but no player shall return to the field after having once been replaced. - (c) The 19th or 20th man shall not enter the playing arena until the man he is to replace is outside the boundary line.
+However, when a player has been or appears to have been so seriously injured as to prevent his being removed immediately from the playing arena, he may be replaced by the 19th or 20th man at the request of his captain and with the permission of the Field Umpire.
+Such replaced player shall take no further part in the match. - (d) The field umpire shall at the request of either captain stop the match and call the players into line for the purpose of counting them.
+If a team is detected playing more than the number arranged for, or if a player returns to the field after having been replaced, all points scored by such team at that stage of the match shall be annulled. - (e) A team which commences play with fewer than eighteen men shall be allowed to complete its number at any stage of the match from the players named. - (f) Subject to the approval of the Executive of the Australian National Football Council, the Controlling Body in each State may reduce the number of players who shall take part in a match, such teams to consist of not less than 14 players.
+A State Controlling Body may similarly grant this authority to its affiliated Leagues or Associations.

-4. PLAYERS' BOOTS AND RINGS.
+4. PLAYERS' BOOTS, RINGS, Etc.